Sanjay Mishra (actor): Film actor

 In 2006, Mishra acted in and gained fame from the back-to-back hit films Golmaal: Fun Unlimited and Dhamaal.
 Over the next few years, he appeared in small roles in many multi-starer big banner films before getting nationwide popularity for his role as RGV in All the Best: Fun Begins and Phas Gaye Re Obama.
 Phas Gaye Re Obama was a serious comedy based on the recession.
 He directed a movie named Pranaam Walekum, which was released in January 2016, as well as Dhama Choukdhi, which also starred Dipraj Rana and model Rozlyn Khan.
-Besides working in the Hindi film industry, he has also acted in Bhojpuri cinema.
-His only Bhojpuri release to date is Rang Li Chunariya Tere Naam.

 In 2014, he played the critically acclaimed role of a male protagonist in the film Ankhon Dekhi, directed by Rajat Kapoor.
 Mishra won the Filmfare Critics Award for Best Actor for his role as Bauji, the protagonist of the film.
 His dialogue "Dhondu, Just Chill" and comic timing in All the Best gained him wide recognition.
 His latest release Ankhon Dekhi proved him as a serious actor.
 His movies Bhoothnath Returns, Kick and Dum Laga Ke Haisha all brought positive reviews.
 In the year, 2013, he also acted as a leading actor in the film Saare Jahaan Se Mehnga.
-He has worked mainly in Hindi, as well as Telugu, Bhojpuri, and Punjabi.

 His films Prem Ratan Dhan Payo, Dilwale and many small budget films released in 2015, all brought him accolades.
 During the ICC Cricket World Cup 2015, he did a commercial called Mauka Mauka.

-In 2017 he worked in Mangal Ho, Golmaal Again, and Newton movies.
-Mishra was the lead in the 2017 Hindi-language movie Angrezi Mein Kehte Hain which shows the love story of a mature couple.